Notenoughmail/notenoughmail.github.io/tfcgv/1.21.1/json-types.md

         - `tfcgenviewer:rainfall`
         - `tfcgenviewer:temperature`
         - `tfcgenviewer:grayscale`
+    - `dispatch`: Has an additional field, `dispatch_type`, a string, the id of a registered dispatch gradient which may have additional fields itself.
+By default, the available dispatch gradients are
+        - `tfcgenviewer:hue_wheel`: Interpolates color through the hue value of HSV color space.
+Has 4 additional fields
+            - `offset`: A number, {% in_range -1,1 %}.
+Offsets the 'origin' of the hue value.
+Optional
+            - `reverse`: A boolean, if interpolation direction around the wheel should be reversed.
+Optional
+            - `saturation`: A number, {% in_unit %}.
+The saturation of the interpolated HSV colors
+            - `value`: A number, {% in_unit %}.
+The value of the interpolated HSV colors
     - `static`: Has one additional field, `color`, a [color](#color).
 Creates a static gradient of just the single color
     - `from_to`: Has two additional fields, `from` and `to`, both are [colors](#color), the low and high ends of the gradient
     - `list`: Has one additional field, `colors`, a list of at least three [colors](#color).
 Creates a gradient interpolating between all the colors provided from low to high